How Much Bacteriostatic Water to Add to Peptides?

 By following these guidelines, you can ensure that your peptides are reconstituted correctly, making your dosing accurate and efficient.
 Happy peptide reconstitution!

-I have a semiglutide vial of 15mg powder.
-How much of the BAC water do I add?
+I have a 10 mg vial of powder how much Bac water do I add?